Howe Tom

 Pre-production

-I started with building a very rough version of the environment in 3D, blocking out objects like chairs and trees with simple cubes and cylinders.
-I positioned cameras around the rough set for each shot and used these frames as a reference.
-This allowed the storyboards to seamlessly translate into 3D, as each shot already had an intended placement and elements had continuity.
+To help visualise the boards in 3D space, I blocked out the set with simple primitives to represent chairs and trees, and positioned the cameras around the set.This allowed the storyboards to seamlessly translate into 3D, as each shot already had an intended placement and elements had continuity.

 Tale of Two Warriors